vuxcode/pr1-project-loke-nordlander-olsson/time-report.md

    - Money can now be gained from battle, 5-10 each win
    - Even more console log information has been added
    - Further comments about how the program works have been added

+ - 2021-11-19 Worked for 1 hour.
+I have done:
+   - Added hints system
+   - New button interaction
+   - Further comments explaining how it works

-Total time spent: 10 hours and 55 minutes.
+Total time spent: 11 hours and 55 minutes.